Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Global existence on Kerr spacetimes

 \begin{proof} By Proposition~\ref{prop:local-wp-kerr} there exists a unique smooth Lorenz-gauge solution on a nontrivial initial time slab.
-The a priori energy bounds in Theorem~\ref{thm:kerr} imply the uniform estimate \eqref{eq:app-uniform-energy} for the maximal solution.
+The corresponding a priori energy bounds in Theorem~\ref{thm:main-slow-kerr-intro}, Theorem~\ref{thm:main-slow-kerr-massive-intro}, or Theorem~\ref{thm:main-slow-kerr-massive-intro} imply the uniform estimate \eqref{eq:app-uniform-energy} for the maximal solution.
 Lemma~\ref{lem:continuation-kerr} therefore yields $\tau_+=+\infty$.
-The backward global existence statement follows by applying the same argument to the time-reversed evolution (or equivalently by using the backward statement in Theorem~\ref{thm:kerr}). \end{proof}
+The backward global existence statement follows from the time-reversed evolution, equivalently from the backward statement in the relevant scattering theorem. \end{proof}